marasinipradeep/minishell_42/readme.txt

 TASKS COMPLETED:
 -Basic main loop (bsemmler)
 -Display prompt when waiting (bsemmler)
--builtin 'cd' with only relative and absolute paths -builtin 'pwd', no options
+-builtin 'cd' with only relative and absolute paths (bsemmler) -builtin 'pwd', no options (bsemmler)

 KNOWN BUGS:
--No known bugs
+-No known bugs!